hydraulic-institute/edb/source/03_fluid-flow-III/03_fr-loss-others.md

 -----
-title:  C) Friction Loss – Other Fluids
+title:  C) Frictional Losses – Other Fluids
 date: June 28th, 2019
-description: Friction loss calculations for other fluids.
-Includes friction loss modulus.
+description: Frictional loss calculations for other fluids.
+Includes frictional loss modulus.
 -----

-# Calculation of Friction Loss for Other Fluids
+# Calculation of Frictional Losses for Other Fluids

-The pipe friction charts, Figs. IIIC-2 thru IIIC-13 incl., show friction-loss moduli for the incompressible flow of viscous fluids, including water, in several sizes of new clean steel or wrought iron pipes having Schedule 40 wall thickness.
+The pipe friction charts, Figs. IIIC-2 thru IIIC-13 incl., show frictional-loss moduli for the incompressible flow of viscous fluids, including water, in several sizes of new clean steel or wrought iron pipes having Schedule 40 wall thickness.
 Each chart covers